svc333/overview/whats-new/index.md

 New as of: 30 November 2018
 {: #cli}

-You can now access all of the {{site.data.keyword.Bluemix_notm}} CLI plug-in documentation in one location making it easier for you to find any CLI command that you are looking for on the {{site.data.keyword.Bluemix_notm}} platform.
+You can now access all of the {{site.data.keyword.Bluemix_notm}} CLI plug-in documentation in one location, making it easier for you to find any CLI command that you are looking for on the {{site.data.keyword.Bluemix_notm}} platform.
 Check out the References section in the [CLI documentation](/docs/cli?topic=cloud-cli-ibmcloud-cli).

 ### Check out the new dashboard and resource list
 New as of: 30 November 2018
 {: #dash}

 With our latest update, you can now view all your platform and infrastructure services from one location.
 When you log in, you can check out the new dashboard right away.
-After you have resources added to your account from the catalog, you can use the resource list to get a full view of your account resources:
+After you add resources to your account from the catalog, you can use the resource list to get a full view of your account resources:

-* The dashboard has been redesigned so that you can view a summary your resources, maintenance, status, apps, support, usage, and users.
+* The dashboard is redesigned so that you can view a summary your resources, maintenance, status, apps, support, usage, and users.
 * You can find more details about your resources in the resource list.
-You can tag your resources to organize them, or select them to make changes on the details page.
+You can tag your resources to organize them, or select them to update the details page.
 * Now that you can see all of your resources in one place, we've added a global search so that you can quickly find resources that you created and expect to appear on the Resource list page.
 * You can also search for catalog results, so you can quickly find resources to add to your account.